harlesky/DataAnalysis/project/README.md

 #### Insights
 - **Oracle** offers the highest median salary (~$97K) despite lower demand.
 - **Python, Tableau, and SQL Server** balance high demand and good salary potential.
-- **Excel and SQL** are crucial for job postings but have lower salary leverage compared to specialized skills.
+- **Excel and SQL** are crucial for job postings but have lower salary leverage than specialized skills.

 ## Conclusion
 This project provides key insights into the data analyst job market, highlighting in-demand skills, salary trends, and optimal skill combinations.
 Key takeaways include: